Select Page

 At the United Nations, our team is a thoughtful group of professionals that are respected for their commitment and ‘ready for action’ philosophy.
 We now have representatives in New York, Vienna and are expanding in Geneva.

-Dr Stuen, Ms Hamlin, Dr Levy, Mr O’Neal, Dr Timmerman, Ms Zainoeddin (in New York) Dr Fitzgerald and Dr Scheil-Adlung (in Geneva) and Ms Stark (in Vienna) are tireless in their representation and advocacy at the missions, capitals and across sectors.
+Dr Stuen, Dr Levy, Mr O’Neal, Dr Timmerman, Ms Zainoeddin, Ms Berg (in New York), Dr Fitzgerald and Dr Scheil-Adlung (in Geneva) and Ms Stark (in Vienna) are tireless in their representation and advocacy at the missions, capitals and across sectors.

 The IFA featured at side events, provided oral and written statements at Sessions of the UN Commission for Social Development; is on the executive of the NGO Stakeholder Group in the deliberations of the UN SDGs; represented at the UN High Political Forum on Sustainable Development, and at Session of the UN Open-ended Working Group on Ageing.
 Just to note a few …